Jane Bennett is the m Read more [...]

 - Website – Comprehensive, informative website and active social media accounts.
 Prices are shown online.

 - Client support – Unsurpassed.
-Every client is informed about the bereavement support groups, and Bennetts can also offer individual counselling if it is required as they have a trained and qualified counsellor on the staff.
+Every client is informed about the Bennetts bereavement support groups, and they can also offer individual counselling if it is required as they have a trained and qualified counsellor on the staff.

 - Parking – Available at both offices.

 Bennetts is an example of the best kind of funeral directors.
 Completely integrated in the local community and constantly seeking to do the best they can for families.
 There is a real attention to detail here, and getting it right is what is important to everyone.
 It is unsurprising that their reputation is so high, both locally and further afield, and the dedication and commitment of the staff is a tribute to the leadership that Jane provides.